KisalRojitha/LinearProgramming/README.md

 """

-note : put a comma  end of each constraint except last one
+note : put a comma  end of each constraint except last one.
-	   when writing objective function leave spaces each side of the '+' , '-' , '=' signs
+	 : when writing objective function leave spaces each side of the '+' , '-' , '=' signs.

 Have Fun......